themostclueless/qeaml.github.io/pages/skol.md

 ## About

 Skol (for **S**yz**k**rash **O**rdinary **L**anguage) is a programming language
-I've been developing for [a pretty long time][first-commit] now.
+I've developed for [a pretty long time][first-commit].
 While it doesn't have one specific purpose, it was a great learning experience to develop.
+I do not work on the language anymore, but if you wish to continue its legacy, the repository is public.
 One of the things that'll definitely catch you off-guard is it's syntax, which actually has a pretty long history.

 ## Quick Overview